system-transparency/system-transparency/stboot-installation/coreboot-payload/README.md

 Work in progress ...

-This are some draft notes to build a coreboot image for the Supermicro X11SSH (only with system >=gcc-7)
+These are some draft notes to build a coreboot image for the Supermicro X11SSH (only with system >=gcc-7)

 ## Build Coreboot